The books being read by people around the music business (updated 5/10/19)

 Whiplash: How to Survive Our Faster Future by Joi Ito and Jeff Howe

-Cary Sherman.
-Chairman and CEO, RIAA
+Cary Sherman. former Chairman and CEO, RIAA

 World Without Mind: The Existential Threat of Big Tech by Franklin Foer